School Science Lessons

 35.2.38 Ilmenite

-Ilmenite, FeTiO3, has black colour and gives a black powder as in "black sands", Mohs scale of hardness 5-6, brown to black streak, metallic lustre, no cleavage, conchoidal to uneven fracture, specific gravity 4.70-4.79.
+Ilmenite, FeTiO3, black colour causing "black sands", Mohs scale of hardness 5-6, brown to black streak, metallic lustre, no cleavage, uneven fracture, S.G.
+4.79.

 Ilmenite is slightly magnetic.